 Generally, customer advances and their corresponding performance obligations are satisfied within 12 months of the date of receipt of advanced payment.
-As of March 31, 2018, \$65 million of revenues has been deferred related to Reward Credits earned under the Total Rewards loyalty program.
-While Reward Credits are generally redeemed by customers over a four-year period from when they were earned, of the total Reward Credits expected to be redeemed, approximately 90% are redeemed within one year and approximately 10% are redeemed beyond one year.
+While Rewards Credits are generally redeemed by customers over a four-year period from when they were earned, of the total Reward Credits expected to be redeemed, approximately 90% are redeemed within one year and approximately 10% are redeemed beyond one year.